Mikawachi ware Mikawachi yaki

 - 5. Bisque

-Ceramics after bisque firing are not necessarily beautiful.
-If dirt is attached to the surface, it will become mixed in with the paint and there is a risk that the article will be spoilt.
-Therefore, prior to undercoating, dirt is removed by thoroughly polishing with a dry cloth as preliminary work.
+After the bisque firing, ceramics are not necessarily clean.
+If dust is attached to the surface, it will be mixed up with the paint and there is a risk that the article will be spoilt.
+Therefore, dust is removed by thoroughly polishing with a dry cloth as preliminary work to undercoating,

 - 7. Glazing

-After applying an undercoating, the glaze known as enamel is applied all over.
-By applying enamel, a glass-like transparency is produced and strength is reinforced.
+After applying an undercoat, the glaze known as enamel is applied all over.
+By applying the enamel, a glass-like transparency is produced and strength is reinforced.